Kelsey Archer Barnhill, BA, MSc

 - Google Scholar

 I am a deep-sea ecologist researching impacts of multiple stressors on the cold-water coral, Lophelia pertusa.
+Currently, I also serve as the All-Atlantic Ocean Youth Ambassador for the United Kingdom.

 My PhD research, Cold-water Coral Reef Growth and Loss in a Changing Ocean, focuses on climate-change induced impacts to deep sea reef ecosystems.
 Through using laboratory mesocosms to run year-long experiments on live corals and coral skeletons, my work will allow scientists to better understand physiological and structural responses of Lophelia pertusa to ocean acidification, warming, and deoxygenation.
 These results will be combined with ROV footage analysis quantifying the ratio of alive to dead corals to create carbonate budget models to predict reef futures in projected ocean scenarios.